wanderwaltz/wanderwaltz.github.io/_posts/2015-04-22-binding-swift-funcs.md

 }
 {% endhighlight %}

-Here we're using the `SQUserPointer` type (which actually is just a `void*`) to pass the block to the bound function.
+Here we are using the `SQUserPointer` type (which actually is just a `void*`) to pass the block to the bound function.
 The binding call uses a helper function and looks like this:

 {% highlight objc %}
 void SwiftSquirrel_Private_createNativeClosureWithBlock(HSQUIRRELVM vm,